-The 13-acre estate and open-air museum features seven villages that explore local culture in places like Fiji, Tahiti, Samoa, and Aotearoa (New Zealand).
+The 13-acre estate & open-air museum features seven villages that explore local culture in places like Fiji, Tahiti, Samoa, and Aotearoa (New Zealand).
 At each village, you’ll embark on a variety of hands-on activities focusing on local Polynesian life, from playing authentic games to throwing spears.

 Afterward, enjoy a traditional Hawaiian Luau before ending the experience with a grand show called the “Breath of Life.”

-On your way home from the Polynesian Cultural Center, stop by Giovanni’s Shrimp Truck, for garlic shrimp you won’t forget.
+On your way home from the Polynesian Cultural Center, stop by Giovanni’s Shrimp Truck for garlic shrimp you won’t forget.

 Koko Head Crater Trail

-In World War II, a tramway was developed to carry gear and personal to a military base camp.
+In World War II, a tramway was developed to carry gear and personnel to a military base camp.
 Today, you can walk the abandoned tramway, scaling up 1,048 uneven steps to epic panoramic views at the top of Koko Crater.

 Another member of the 7 Mile Miracle, Waimea Bay, just south of Ehukai Beach, is home to the Banzai Pipeline.
 With its own buffet of gigantic waves, Waimea Bay turns into an exhibition for big-wave surfers in the winter months.

 But the rest of the year, Waimea Bay is arguably the most popular beach on Oahu’s North Shore.
 Its unique aura and distinctive landmarks separate Waimea Bay from the chasing pack.